-Rainbows lend themselves to so many neat ideas.
-You can bake them.
-You can craft them.
-You can discover them using science experiments.
+Rainbows are fascinating to preschoolers and kindergartners, too.
+There are so many ways to make it fun to learn about them.
+You can bake rainbow striped cookies and cakes.
+You can craft them or paint pictures of them.
+You can discover rainbows, too, using science experiments.
 Rainbows are inspiring.

 - We heard the story of Noah and the Ark where the very first rainbow appeared.

-- We used colored rice to create layered rainbows in cups.
+- We used colored rice to create layered rainbows in clear plastic cups.

 - We made a craft rainbow using Froot Loops cereal.

-- We created a rainbow using a prism and focused it on the wall.
-Make a rainbow!
+- We created a rainbow using a prism and focused it on the wall: How to make a rainbow!

 - We learned about what really makes a rainbow.